 The next step is to look around, find me (I'll be obvious, but not too obvious), and then make eye contact with me.
 I'll be meandering about, pretending to be a tourist (taking photos of monuments and birds), and I'll let you know what I'm wearing to make it easier to spot me.

-…and then depending on what you want, we'll either finish up or we'll go ahead and take some additional portraits for the next little while.
+After the proposal, I'll emerge from the shadows, and depending on what you want, we'll either finish up or we'll go ahead and take some additional portraits.